-Over the last few weeks, we unpacked Jesus’ parable of the growing seed found in Mark 4:26-29.
+Over the last few posts, we unpacked Jesus’ parable of the growing seed found in Mark 4:26-29.
 Together, we’ve discovered that this parable is much more than just a simple story about an instance of agricultural life.

 Jesus used this few sentences to show the powerful process of Kingdom growth coming to fruition.